🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 The <resource type> is the type of Terraform resources, for example “aws_vpc”.

-<resource name> is a user defined name of this resource, which is used to reference elsewhere in the Terraform configuration. for_each attribute is assigned a variable value in the form of “var.instances”. “var.instances” may be of list or map type.
+<resource name> is a user-defined name for this resource, which is used to reference elsewhere in the Terraform configuration. for_each attribute is assigned a variable value in the form of “var.instances”. “var.instances” may be of list or map type.

 Depending on the length of this set or map, the number of resources of “<resource type>” will be created.

 Finally, the each object is used to assign a Name tag for each resource instance created by this.
 If the “var.instances” is of set type, then “each.value” is the only available property.
-Else in case of map, it is possible to retrieve both key and value by using each.key and each.value.
+Otherwise, in the case of a map, it is possible to retrieve both key and value by using each.key and each.value.

 There are advanced use cases where it is also possible to use map of objects (map(object)) with for_each meta-argument.
 We will cover this later in this post.

 Note: The terminal outputs presented in this blog post only display the “terraform plan” command output to prove the usage of for_each.
-The readers are encouraged to run the “apply” commands by themselves.
+You are encouraged to run the “apply” commands by yourself.

 Example 1: Using for_each with set of strings